CoolSpy3/hmmm-language-support/docs/README.md

 Whenever the debugger stops, it will highlight the *next* instruction that will be executed if the debugger continues forward.
 This is true for both forward and reverse execution.
 A side effect of this is that during forward execution, the highlighted instruction will be executed next, but during reverse execution, the highlighted instruction will be the instruction that was just "undone".

 If the memory address of the instruction does not correspond to a line in the source file, no line will be highlighted.

+##### Goto
+The user can force the debugger to goto a specific line by right clicking on the line and selecting `Jump to Cursor` while the program is paused.
+This will cause the runtime to jump to the selected line (creating a [stack frame](#the-call-stack) in the process).

 ##### Limitations on **Step Back** and **Reverse**
 Because instructions in HMMM can overwrite the values of registers and memory as well as modify the code of the program, the **Step Back** and **Reverse** features are not as robust as the other execution features.